 What Is Virgin Indian Hair?

-100 Virgin Indian hair is the hair comes from Indian, described as 100% human hair that has never been chemically processed by manufacturers Chemically unprocessed means that the hair has not been dyed, bleached, or permed to change the color or texture.
+100 Virgin Indian hair is the hair that comes from India, described as 100% human hair that has never been chemically processed by manufacturers Chemically unprocessed means that the hair has not been dyed, bleached, or permed to change the color or texture.
 So we can also call it unprocessed virgin Indian hair.

 This process makes it the best virgin Indian hair on the market.